harshita2201301024/obsidian/data/Office Work/Smart POA.md

 10. Every Delegation Detail will show this steps??
 11. By Default it will be POA Details for everyone ??
 12. Why it showing license is revoked?? we have revoked the delegation
-13. License Revoked in my inbox
+13. License Revoked in my inbox, what it will show on view button
+14.